 Bruno Pacheco’s paintings investigate form, colour and space, inviting viewers to engage in dialogue with particular moments or objects.
 Often based on imagery from the internet and personal photographs, his paintings draw narrative elements from his subject matter.

-Pacheco’s work has been shown in a number of solo exhibitions, including VAIVÉM, Galeria Quadrum, Lisbon (2018); Cameo, Hollybush Gardens, London (2018); Red was the tone, Filomena Soares, Lisbon (2016); Sunshine and Sentiment, Hollybush Gardens, London (2014) and Mar e Campo em três momentos, Casa das Histórias Paula Rego, Cascais, Portugal (2012).
-Among his group exhibitions are Against Abstraction, Centro de Artes e Cultura de Ponte de Sor, Lisbon (2018); The Conspiracy of Forms: Works from the Serralves Collection, Terminal de Cruzeiros do Porto de Leixões, Porto, Portugal (2018); The Way Beyond Art, Van Abbemuseum, Eindhoven, the Netherlands (2017); Quote/Unquote, Galeria da Câmara Municipal de Portugal, Lisbon (2017); How to (...) things that don’t exist, 31st São Paulo Bienal (2015) and 3rd Beijing International Art Biennale (2008).
+Pacheco’s work has been shown in a number of solo exhibitions, including ONE, ampersand, Lisbon (2020); head (red) hand, Hollybush Gardens, London (2019);VAIVÉM, Galeria Quadrum, Lisbon (2018); Cameo, Hollybush Gardens, London (2018); Red was the tone, Filomena Soares, Lisbon (2016); Sunshine and Sentiment, Hollybush Gardens, London (2014); and Mar e Campo em três momentos, Casa das Histórias Paula Rego, Cascais, Portugal (2012).
+Among his group exhibitions are Against Abstraction, Centro de Artes e Cultura de Ponte de Sor, Lisbon (2018); The Conspiracy of Forms: Works from the Serralves Collection, Terminal de Cruzeiros do Porto de Leixões, Porto, Portugal (2018); The Way Beyond Art, Van Abbemuseum, Eindhoven, the Netherlands (2017); Quote/Unquote, Galeria da Câmara Municipal de Portugal, Lisbon (2017); How to (...) things that don’t exist, 31st São Paulo Bienal (2015); and 3rd Beijing International Art Biennale (2008).

-He studied at the Lisbon School of Fine Art (1996) and holds both a bachelor’s and master’s degree in fine arts from Goldsmiths College, University of London (1999 and 2005, respectively).
+He studied at the Lisbon School of Fine Arts (1996) and holds a bachelor’s and master’s degree in fine arts from Goldsmiths College, University of London (1999 and 2005, respectively).

 Sharjah Biennial 14